 - When the IP beeps after pressure cooking, allow your IP to naturally release pressure for 15 minutes.
 While naturally releasing pressure (also known as NRP or NR), the display will reflect numbers counting up from 1.
 The numbers indicate how many minutes the IP has stopped cooking since it beeped (or how many minutes it has been naturally releasing pressure).
 No need to touch your IP while it naturally releases pressure.

 - When the display reflects the 15 minutes since the IP has beeped, turn the setting on top of your IP to VENTING.
 Doing so allows the IP to quickly release pressure (also known as QRP or QR).
 I use a wooden spoon to carefully turn the setting to avoid close contact with the potential steam.
 You may also want to turn your IP away from cabinets to allow the released steam to escape freely.
-The pin at the top of your IP will drop when all pressure has been released and it’s safe to open.
+The pin at the top of your IP will drop when all pressure has been released.
+Then, it’s safe to open.

 - Open up your IP when the pin has dropped (allow a few minutes for this to happen).